MATH 110 Differential Calculus

 - Tests and Exams: There will be two 90-minute midterm tests,

-on Wednesday October 15 and some time in February (date to be confirmed).
+on Wednesday October 15 and Thursday February 12.

 Each is worth 10% of